 - If we have questions about your request, please cooperate with staff’s efforts to clarify the type of records that you are seeking, or to attempt to reach a reasonable agreement about a response to a large request.
 Making a FOIA request is not an adversarial process, but we may need to discuss your request with you to ensure that we understand what records you are seeking.

-For questions about requesting records, please contact Marty Morrison, FOIA Officer and Director of Media and Public Relations.
-She can be reached by mail at Office of University Relations and Communications, University of Mary Washington, 1301 College Avenue, Fredericksburg, VA 22401; by phone at (540) 654-1055; and by email at email@example.com.
-In addition, the Freedom of Information Advisory Council is available to answer any questions about FOIA.
-The Council may be contacted by email at firstname.lastname@example.org, or by phone at (804) 225-3056 or [toll free] 1-866-448-4100.
+For questions about requesting records, please contact Amy Jessee, Executive Director of University Communications.
+She can be reached by mail at Office of University Communications, University of Mary Washington, 1301 College Avenue, Fredericksburg, VA 22401; by phone at (540) 654-1055; and by email at firstname.lastname@example.org.

-Office of University Relations’ Responsibilities in Responding to Your Request
+Office of University Communications’ Responsibilities in Responding to Your Request

-- The reason behind your request for public records from the Office of University Relations is irrelevant, and we cannot ask you why you want the records before we respond to your request.
-FOIA does, however, allow the Office of University Relations to ask you to provide your name and legal address.
+- The reason behind your request for public records from the Office of University Communications is irrelevant, and we cannot ask you why you want the records before we respond to your request.
+FOIA does, however, allow the Office of University Communications to ask you to provide your name and legal address.

-- FOIA requires that the Office of University Relations make one of the following responses to your request within the five-day time period:
+- FOIA requires that the Office of University Communications make one of the following responses to your request within the five-day time period:

 - We provide you with the records that you have requested in their entirety.